pengfeinie/thinking-in-cpp/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to thinking-in-pcie's documentation!
+Welcome to thinking-in-cpp's documentation!
 ============================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1
    :caption: Contents:

    剖析原理/index